ravipawase/pyCallisto/README.md

 pyCallisto is a python module which is collection of some utility functions useful for plotting, slicing, joining, generating lightcurves and "frequencycurves" from the radiohelliospectrometer data like Callisto

-Check the HTMl documentation for details.
+Check the HTML documentation for details.